 The Standard model is the most basic and the least expensive.
 It’s only programmable up to four times a day unlike the other models which can feed six times a day.
 A benefit of the basic design is that it uses four AA batteries instead of the usual six-volt.
 These will be easier to find and replace.
 Anyone who doesn’t need much from their feeder besides reliable daily automatic feeding might consider this one.

-Except for the Standard model, all Moultrie tripods feature battery level indicators and feed level estimators.
+Except for the Standard model, all Moultrie tripod feeders feature battery level indicators and feed level estimators.
 They’re all made of the same durable ABS plastic housing that’s weather resistant and keeps feed good for long periods.
 They all come on three legs and are stand alone.
-These make great feeders for anyone who wants an advanced and specialized automatic feeder without too much hassle or necessary know-how.
+These make great feeders for anyone who wants an advanced and specialized automatic deer feeder without too much hassle or necessary know-how.

 - Four different options